+Furthermore, immediately after the release of the last disbursement of the tranche following the first review, in late October 2016, talks about a second review of the ESM Programme were initiated.
 On 23 January 2017, the respective boards of directors of the ESM and the EFSF formally adopted the rules on short-term debt relief measures for Greece.
 These measures aim to reduce interest rate risk for Greece, including by changing some debt rates from floating to fixed, and to make the burden of debt repayment easier.
-As part of these measures the European Stability Mechanism and the European Financial Stability Facility in collaboration with the Hellenic Republic launched an exchange programme for the four systemic banks, under which the EUR 42.7 billion EFSF notes that have been previously applied through the Hellenic Financial Stability Fund (HFSF) for the recapitalisation and resolution of Greek credit institutions, will be exchanged for long term newly issued ESM Notes and ultimately cash in 2017.
-The Group is participating with EFSF Notes with a book value of EUR 2.7 billion as at 31 December 2016 in such exchange programme.
+As part of these measures the European Stability Mechanism and the European Financial Stability Facility in collaboration with the Hellenic Republic launched a bond exchange programme for the four systemic banks, under which the €42.7 billion EFSF notes that have been previously applied through the Hellenic Financial Stability Fund (HFSF) for the recapitalisation and resolution of Greek credit institutions, will be exchanged for long term newly issued ESM Notes and ultimately cash in 2017.
+The Group is participating with EFSF Notes with a book value of €2.7 billion as at 31 December 2016 in such exchange programme.